1712n/dn-institute/content/market-health/huobi_investigation.md

 ![ht-usdt buy/sell volume ratio comparison](img/huobi-investigation/ht-usdt-buy-sell-volume-multiple-exchange-comparison.jpg)

 In normal conditions this metric is very volatile and looks like a stochastic process.
-In many ways, ratio of "buy" volume and "sell" volume determines price behavior and it furhther movements.
+In many ways, ratio of "buy" volume and "sell" volume determines price behavior and its furhther movements.
 However, in Huobi case this metrics often fluctuates in a very small range.
-It means that Huobi tries to controle all price movements of their token price, and, basically, manipulates the market.
-It's worths nothing to mention that Huobi has information about all open orders at their platform, which makes manipulating the price much more dangerous.
+It means that Huobi tries to control all price movements of their token price, and, basically, manipulates the market.
+It's worth nothing to mention that Huobi has information about all open orders at their platform, which makes manipulating the price much more dangerous.
 For Huobi users, of course.